matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 And they are generic.
 What do we do in Clojure if we have just some of the information here and just some of the information there, and we need both those things over there?
 We say, "what is the problem?"
 There is no problem.
-I take some information, some information, and merge them, I hand it along.
+I take some information, some information, and I merge them, I hand it along.
 If I need a subset of that, I take a subset of that.
 I call "select-keys" and I get a subset.
 I can combine anything that I like.
 There is an algebra associated with associative data.

-The names are first-class.
+The names are first class.
 Keywords and symbols are functions.
 They are functions of associative containers.
 They know how to look themselves up.
 And they are reified, so you can tangibly flow them around your program and say, "pick out these three things" without